alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 Since the image storage is quite minimal there’s not much point in optimizing this further.
 But in principle for the above approach one only needs *two* `Bits_row` of storage, with one of them representing the previous row in the iteration over rows.
 And even that can be dispensed with by calculating the value at any point (*x*, *y*) directly, in constant time!, as just [`!(x & ~y)`](https://www.wolframscience.com/nks/p608--traditional-mathematics-and-mathematical-formulas/); the trick by Stephen Wolfram that I referenced earlier.

-So, these are the kind of C++-ish efficient and tight coding examples, and background explanation + references, that I wish had been presented in addition to or perhaps instead of checking oddness in a vector-of-vectors storage of range-limited numbers &mdash; it’s an idea for a second edition of the book!
+In passing, this is (again) the kind of C++-ish efficient and tight coding example, and background explanation + references, that I wish had been presented in addition to or perhaps instead of checking oddness in a vector-of-vectors storage of range-limited numbers &mdash; it’s an idea for a second edition of the book!

----
+### 4.5 A terminological issue: conflation of *moving* with *perfect forwarding*.

 Now for a slightly embarrassing terminological issue, namely a misleading conflation of C++ *moving*, which is done with `std::move`, with the special concept of C++ *perfect forwarding*, done with `std::forward`.